sjbylo/container-workshop/03-build-image-with-app/README.md

 docker build -t flask-vote-app:latest .
 ```

 This might take a few minutes.
-Once it's successfully completed, then continue with the lab.
+Once it's successfully completed continue with the lab.

-Launch your fresh image _flask-vote-app:latest_ with the following command.
+Launch your fresh image named _flask-vote-app:latest_ with the following command.

 The command will make the container accessible on port 8080 (-p), name the container _vote-app_ and remove the container after it has stopped (--rm).
 You should see the python application starting up and then listening on port 8080.

 ```
 docker run -it --rm -p 8080:8080 --name=vote-app flask-vote-app:latest
 ```

-As in the previous labs, test your app but this time it's running in a container.
+As in the previous labs, test your app - but this time it's running in a container.

 ```
 curl http://localhost:8080/